What is the DVSA and what do they do?

 - ensuring commercial vehicle operators, drivers, and vehicles meet safety and roadworthiness standards

-- identifying and addressing road traffic offences
+- investigating road traffic offences when they occur

-- providing educational resources and guidance to support compliance and promote best practices
+- providing educational resources and guidance to support compliance and promote best practices.

 The DVSA works with other organisations, such as the Traffic Commissioner, Police, Crown Prosecution Service (CPS) and courts, to achieve its goals.